larpchronicles/rules/rules-topics/12_production-skills.md

 #### Heal Wounds Toxin
    >This is a small globe filled with a healing toxin.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe explodes, covering the target with the toxins that immediately begin to heal their wounds.
 The call for this is "Toxin Heal Wounds 5"
 #### Drowsy Coating
    >This coating can be applied to a weapon on a 5 count.
 This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Sleep" at the end.
 Ex: "5 Poison Sleep" This coating will render the target unconscious, and asleep.
 The target cannot use skills, or activate items.
 The target will awaken instantly if damaged.
-This lasts until used or until you complete a rest.
+This lasts until used or until the user completes a rest.
 A weapon can only have one coating applied at a time.

 ### Tier VII